gvwilson/thirdbit/src/fiction/madica/index.md

 another ten to confirm the bad news, but Madica knew what the principal were going to say long before she said it: Laurellen and Ike were missing.
 "They were over by the gate," said a little boy, crying.
-"They---they were fighting over a backpack, and then…"
+"They—they were fighting over a backpack, and then…"

 The rest was tears, and not just from him.
 All around the gym, children had started to cry.
 Teachers put their heads together to mutter.
 Why had Santa Claws come back after all these years?
 And why in daylight?
 He'd only ever come at night before.
-And those poor children---and their poor parents.
+And those poor children—and their poor parents.

 Madica felt light-headed through it all.
 "It's my fault," she